jonkarrer/capstone-project/README.md

 [x] make order page design
     [x] simple grid and flexbox work.
 Made the foot a shopping cart similar to the navbar set up.
 Will stay fixed no move.
 So i need to add functionality to the dropdown arrows, and add things to the cart.
 [x] add order page funtionality
-    [] starting with the dropdown arrows, i need to render in a component with a picture and a discription and a price.
-So i will try to make a "MenuItem" component that takes props. depending on the props, i need to render said props into this component.
-Tie the specific dropdown click to the specific prop addition.
+    [x] starting with the dropdown arrows, i need to render in a component with a picture and a discription and a price.
+    [x] first i made a data structure in menuDataBase.ts.
+Imported that into order.tsx.
+The database holds all menus, descriptions, titles and prices.
+    [x] build a MenuItem component in order.tsx. created 3 props to pass.
+    [x] with a map function, i render multiple Menuitem components into the dom.
+I pass the database info as props.
+    [x] made an onclick function that runs the map function.